srsavimetrics/srsavimetrics/qualifications_certifications.md

 Todd has worked on a variety of other wildlife species, ranging from grizzly bear to moose, to forest songbirds and Marbled Murrelet, conducting habitat suitability assessments and modelling, species inventories, training workshops, and habitat management planning and best practices development at multiple spatial scales.
 In this context, Todd has authored well over 100 technical, management and policy related reports and publications.

 Mr. Manning is also a certified arborist, specializing in hazard tree assessments and habitat restoration practices.
-As well, Todd is an experienced educator, having developed and taught 15 different natural resource management-related training courses and workshops to resource professionals, forest workers, college students and the public.
+As well, Todd is an experienced educator, having developed and taught 15 different natural resource management-related training courses and workshops, including the provincially endorsed B.C.
+Wildlife/Danger Tree Assessor’s Course modules, to resource professionals, forest workers, college students and the public.

 ### Michael Shepard